A coronavirus drug seems to work. What’s next?

 He recalled AZT, the first drug shown to help people with HIV, the virus that causes AIDS.
 That drug by itself proved not terribly strong, but it led to a host of others being developed and the notion of combination treatments that are used now for HIV, tuberculosis and other diseases.

-Dr. Max Parmar, director of the clinical trials unit at University College London, said it was likely remdesivir would need to be combined with other treatments to more successfully treat COVID-19, since many other diseases do.
+Dr. Max Parmar, director of the clinical trials unit at University College London, said it was likely remdesivir would need to be combined with other treatments to more successfully treat COVID-19.
 The study “suggests remdesivir could be the backbone of treatment, but other drugs may be needed,” he said.

-Q: Will having a treatment cause people to ease up on social distancing and other measures to limit the spread?
+Q: Will having a treatment cause people to ease up on social distancing and other measures meant to limit the spread?

 A: “I hope not,” Fauci said.
 “This is not a knockout punch.
 This is not a cure.”

-Associated Press writers Matthew Perrone in Washington and John Leicester in London contributed to this report.
+Associated Press writers Linda A. Johnson in Trenton, New Jersey, Matthew Perrone in Washington and John Leicester in London contributed to this report.
 Follow Marchione on Twitter at http://twitter.com/MMarchioneAP

 The Associated Press Health and Science Department receives suppor t from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.